-OFFICIAL CITY BAG

-Attach bag authorized to be used by the City for the disposing of solid waste into a green cart.

-[Added 8-18-2015 by Ord-Nov 2015-23]
+OFFICIAL CITY BAG A trash bag authorized to be used by the City for the disposing of solid waste toto a green cart.
+[Added 8-18-2015 by Ord-No/2015-23]

 PARK

 A park, reservation, playground, beach, recreation center or any other public area in the City owned or used by the City and devoted to active or passive recreation.